MikeChurvis/Website_Planning/README.md

 Multiple repos, one orchestrator.
 Repos:
 - Website_Frontend
 - Website_Deployment
+- Website_ContactFormWidget
-- Website_ContactForm
+- Website_FeedbackWidget

-Updates to main branch of a child repo should trigger a build action in Deployment.
+Updates to main branch of a child repo should trigger a build action in its Parent.
+Let's say, for example, that Frontend depends on ContactFormWidget.
+Changing ContactFormWidget's main branch should trigger Frontend to be rebuilt and redeployed.

 Transfer domains from GoDaddy to Route 53.